 Back home, he pulled out a pair of my old size-22 jeans he’d secretly kept, so I could see my progress.
 I wriggled into one leg of them, thrilled at how far I’d come.

 It wasn’t the end of my journey, though.
 I still needed ongoing support from my Slimming World family as I maintained my weight, knowing they’d be there for me when things didn’t go to plan.
-In lockdown, I really looked forward to the virtual group sessions.
+During lockdown, I really looked forward to the virtual group sessions that were running temporarily.
 They kept my spirits up and we all shared ideas to stay motivated through such unusual times.

 A brighter future